DCA Licensing Center 42 Broadway, 5th Floor New York, NY 10004 For more information, call 311 (or 212-NEW-YORK outside of New York City).

 Note: You must notify DCA within 14 days if your insurance policy is cancelled, expired, or was terminated for any reason.
 Notification must be in writing and submitted in person OR by mail to:

-For in-person application submissions, the License Fee must be paid by credit card, money order, or check.
-Cards accepted include Visa, MasterCard, American Express, and Discover Card.
+License Fee Must be paid by credit card, money order, or check.
+Cards accepted at the DCA Licensing Center include Visa, MasterCard, American Express, and Discover Card.
+Credit card payments are subject to a 2.49% convenience fee.
 Checks or money orders must be payable to NYC Department of Consumer Affairs.
 The chart below lists the amount due depending upon when your license application is filed.

 PORTABLE AMUSEMENT DEVICE LICENSE